h4tguy/dbproj/README.md

 1. Run ./setup.py in your shell
 2. That's it

-If you're on campus you might wanna set up your HTTP_PROXY environment variable like so:
+If you're on campus you might want to set up your HTTP_PROXY environment variable like this:
 HTTP_PROXY="hmdyas001@proxynet.uct.ac.za" ./setup.py

 Description